sfera-labs/sfera/src/site/markdown/remote-api.md

 * [Commands](#Commands): the client can perform commands on nodes
 * [Logout](#Logout): the client ends the session

-**N.B.** The query parameters in the following HTTP requests will be URL decoded when received from the server.
+**N.B.** The following HTTP requests include parameters as query strings for GET requests; you can equally POST those parameters.
+Don't forget to URL-encode when needed.

 ### Login